HariSekhon/DevOps-Bash-tools/README.md

 - `spotify_delete_duplicate_tracks_in_playlist.sh` - deletes duplicate Spotify tracks (name matched) in a given playlist using `spotify_duplicate_tracks_in_playlist.sh` and `spotify_delete_from_playlist.sh`
 - `spotify_delete_any_duplicates_in_playlist.sh` - calls both of the above scripts to first get rid of duplicate URIs and then remove any other duplicates by track name matches
 - `spotify_playlist_tracks_uri_in_year.sh` - finds track URIs in a playlist where their original release date is in a given year or decade (by regex match)
+- `spotify_playlist_tracks_uri_by_year.sh` -  returns track URIs from the given Spotify playlist for a specific year or range of years.
+Useful for filtering tracks to add to my best of each decade playlists.
+More efficient than the above code, but the above code is more likely to find the original year, not the year of the track version
 - `spotify_playlist_uri_offset.sh` - finds the offset of a given track URI in a given playlist, useful to find positions to resume processing a large playlist
 - `spotify_top_artists*.sh` - lists your top artists in URI or human readable format
 - `spotify_top_tracks*.sh` - lists top tracks in URI or human readable format